 Development Mode: Select the Git branch you will use for LookML development.
 This field defaults to the branch created when your account was created, but you can select other branches.

+Your Looker admin can set up additional user attributes that help with customizing your experience in Looker.
 The Additional Details section displays the values of user attributes configured for your Looker account.
-It shows a list of your user attributes followed by the value assigned to each user attribute.
+It shows a list of your user attributes, followed by the value assigned to each user attribute.
 If your Looker admin has set any of the user attributes to

-The Custom Value column indicates whether the user attribute value is a custom value.
+The Custom Value column indicates if the user attribute value is a custom value.
 A custom value is a value that is assigned to your user account individually, instead of a value that your account inherited from a group.
-If the Custom Value toggle next to a user attribute is set to ON, that user attribute has a custom value.
+If the Custom Value switch next to a user attribute is turned on, that user attribute has a custom value.

 You may be able to edit some user attributes, depending on how your Looker admin has configured your account.
-If the Custom Value toggle next to a user attribute is enabled, you can edit the value.
-Set the Custom Value toggle to ON and enter the value you want.
-If the Custom Value toggle is disabled, you cannot change the value of that user attribute.
+To do so, turn on the Custom Value switch next to a user attribute, enter the value you want, and click Save.

 After making changes to any of the options on this page, click the Save button to save your changes.